WHAT WE DO

 We are purveyors of specialty loose leaf teas, matcha, and tisanes (herbal teas) from around the world.
 Most of our collection is sourced from family-owned tea gardens in East Asia and Southeast Asia.
 We are also makers of modern tea blends.

-If you're looking for loose leaf tea in San Diego, please consider stopping by our retail shops in La Jolla (main store) or Point Loma (original store), where you can browse single-origin teas and original blends.
+If you're looking for loose leaf tea in San Diego, please consider stopping by our retail shop in La Jolla, where you can browse single-origin teas and original blends.
 We're open Wed–Sun from 11–5.
 We also offer select teas for takeout, including house-milled matcha at our La Jolla shop, and semi-private tea tastings.

 Growth.
 We believe in the individual and collective success of our team members.

 Community.
 We aim to build long-term relations with our partners, clients, and patrons.